Get insider access

 MOONDROP Aria

 The MOONDROP Aria and Sennheiser IE 200 have slightly different sounds, so you may prefer either IEM, depending on your needs.
 The MOONDROP deliver more bass, which is good if you like to listen to genres like EDM and hip-hop.
-They're also more comfortable.
-The Sennheiser's treble is more balanced, even if vocals and instruments are a bit more veiled.
+They're also more comfortable, albeit chunky.
+The Sennheiser's sound is very balanced even if vocals and instruments are a bit more veiled, and they block more noise.
+Their cabling and connectors are more durable, even if the housings are plasticky compared to the metal Moondrop housings.

 Shure SE215